Definable groups for dependent and 2-dependent theories: Introduction

 In Definition \ref{dt.22} we recall the definition of 2-dependent $T$ (where $T$ is 2-independent when some $\langle \varphi(\bar x,\bar b_m,\bar c_n):m,n < \omega\rangle$ is an independent sequence of formulas); see \cite[\S5 (H)]{Sh:863}.
 Though a reasonable definition, can we say anything interesting on it?
 Well, we prove the following result related to \cite{Sh:876}.

-Letting $G_A$ be the minimal type-definable over $A$ subgroup of $G$, for suitable $\kappa$; as we fix $A$ it always exists.
+Let $G_A$ be the minimal type-definable over $A$ subgroup of $G$, for suitable $\kappa$; as we fix $A$ it always exists.
 Theorem \ref{dt.35} says that if $M$ is $\kappa$-saturated and $|B| < \kappa$ then $G_{M \cup B}$ can be represented as $G_M \cap G_{A \cup B}$ for some $A \subseteq M$ of cardinality $< \kappa$.
 So though this does not prove ``2-dependent is a dividing line", it seems enough for showing it is an interesting property.

 The first theorem on this line for $T$ stable is of Baldwin-Saxl \cite{BaSx76}.
-Recently Hrushovski, Peterzil and Pillay \cite{HPP0x} investigated definable groups, o-minimality and measure, an earlier work on definable subgroups in o-minimal $T$ is Berarducci, Otero, Peterzil and Pillay \cite{BOPP05} where the existence of the minimal type-definable bounded index theorem and more results are proved for o-minimal theories.
+Recently Hrushovski, Peterzil and Pillay \cite{HPP0x} investigated definable groups, o-minimality and measures; an earlier work on dependent theories is \cite{Sh:715}; and on definable subgroups in o-minimal $T$ is Berarducci, Otero, Peterzil and Pillay \cite{BOPP05} where the existence of the minimal type-definable bounded index theorem and more results are proved for o-minimal theories.

 A natural question was whether there is a minimal type-definable bounded subgroup, when $T$ is dependent.
 Assuming more (existence of measure) on the group, related suitably to the family of definable sets, this was proved in the original version of Hrushovski-Peterzil-Pillay \cite{HPP0x}.
 Then \cite{Sh:876} proves this for every dependent theory and definable group.
 (The final version of their paper \cite{HPP0x} includes an exposition of the proof of \cite{Sh:876}.)